-Swedish OSCE Chairpersonship 2021 presentation at the OSCE Permanent Council, 16 July 2020 by Robert Rydberg, Deputy Minister for Foreign Affairs
+Swedish OSCE Chairpersonship 2021 presentation at the OSCE Permanent Council, 16 July 2020 by Robert Rydberg, State Secretary for Foreign Affairs

 Check against delivery.

 Allow me at the outset to congratulate Albania midterm for a job very well done under truly challenging circumstances.
 My thanks go to Foreign Minister Edi Rama and the team in Tirana, as well as to the Chairman of the Permanent Council, Ambassador Igli Hasani and his team in Vienna for their unwavering efforts to keep the work going despite the covid-19-pandemic.

 We are indeed living through one of the most difficult times in recent history.
 I want to offer my heartfelt condolences to all those who have lost family members, friends and loved ones during these past few months.

 Thank you for the opportunity to present the priorities of the Swedish 2021 Chairpersonship.
 Allow me also to present the Head of our Stockholm Task Force, Ambassador Petra Lärke, who will work in close coordination with our Vienna OSCE Ambassador, Ulrika Funered, whom you of course all know.

 Foreign Minister Ann Linde will take on the role of Chairperson next year in a situation very different from when Sweden last held it, back in 1993.
 The Organization is facing major challenges.
 Our primary focus will have to be to go back to basics.
 Emphasis will be on the fundamental tasks of the OSCE: to defend the European security order and to uphold the OSCE comprehensive concept of security.